 Draw two heads: one smiling and one with a question mark.
-In the smiling head, write down ideas from the book that you connect with.
+In the smiling head, write ideas from the book that you connect with.
 In the one with a question mark, write questions you have from each chapter.
+Try It Out!

+Choose at least three strategies discussed in the book.
+Implement them individually, and then discuss in the book group.

-After Reading Activities
+After-Reading Activities

 Author Interview

-Write a list of interview questions or a letter in which you ask the author a series of questions about some of the ideas expressed in the book.
+Write a list of interview questions or a letter in which you ask the authors a series of questions about some of the ideas expressed in the book.

 Sharing Our Successes

-Have each take a digital picture of the student work that resulted from one of the strategies suggested in the book.
+Have each teacher take a picture of the student work that resulted from one of the strategies suggested in the book.
 Then, ask the teacher to write what he or she learned from the activity.
 Create a bulletin board in the faculty workroom or lounge to showcase student and teacher learning!

 Blueprint for Literacy

-Work together in small groups to create a blueprint or plan for increasing rigor in your school.
+Work together in small groups to create a blueprint for increasing rigor for your students with special needs.
 Include the next steps and any needed tools or resources.

+86 🔶 Appendix A